electricimp/Rocky/README.md

 When Rocky processes an incoming HTTPS request, the following takes place:

-- Rocky adds the access control headers unless the `accessControl` setting is set to false
+- Rocky adds the access control headers unless the `accessControl` setting is set to `false`
-- Rocky rejects non-HTTPS requests unless the `allowUnsecure` setting is not set to true
+- Rocky rejects non-HTTPS requests unless the `allowUnsecure` setting is not set to `true`
 - Rocky parsees the body (and send a 400 response if there was an error parsing the data)
 - Invoke the Rocky-level middleware functions
 - Invoke the Route-level middleware functions
 - Invoke the authorize function, and based on the return on authorize:
-  - Invokes the request handler (is authorize returned `true`)
+  - Invokes the request handler (*isAuthorized* returned `true`)
-  - Invokes the onUnauthorized handler (is authorize returned `false`)
+  - Invokes the onUnauthorized handler (*isAuthorized* returned `false`)

 If a middleware function send a response, no further action will be taken on the request.

-If a runtime errors occurs after the data has been parsed, the onError handler will be invoked.
+If a runtime errors occurs after the data has been parsed, the *onError* handler will be invoked.

 <div id="cors_requests"><h2>CORS Requests</h2></div>